ouya/docs/construct_2.md

 ![Insert Object](construct_2/image_21.png)

+The `onFailure` event provides error code and error message fields.

+* `OuyaSDK.errorCodeOnFailureRequestProducts` - The failure `error code` as a number

+* `OuyaSDK.errorMessageOnFailureRequestProducts` - The failure `error message` as a string

 ## Request Purchase

 Requesting a purchase requires the Product entitlement or consumable was created in the [developer portal](http://devs.ouya.tv).